-Except as otherwise noted, stock options become exercisable or vest in equal annual installments of 20% commencing in the year following the year of grant.
-Stock options become exercisable or vest in equal annual installments of 33% commencing in the year following the year of grant.
-Represents unvested restricted stock awards and restricted stock awards with performance conditions that have been achieved as of December 31, 2018.
-Based on TopBuild's closing stock price of \$45.00 on December 31, 2018.
+- Except as otherwise noted, stock options become exercisable or vest in equal annual installments of 20% commencing in the year following the year of grant. - Stock options become exercisable or vest in equal annual installments of 33% commencing in the year following the year of grant.

+Represents unvested restricted stock awards and restricted stock awards with performance conditions that have been achieved as of December 31, 2019. - Represents univested restricted stock awards and restricted stock awards with performance conditions that rave been achieved as of December 31, 2019.

+Based on TopBuild's closing stock price of \$103.08 on December 31, 2019.